DamenStar/WebCrawler/Readme.md

 This defines the site that is to be crawled.
 One can pass in argument that defines either the site above or another site.

-It retrieves ths and using XPATH to retrieve the links and send them to standard output.
+It retrieves the elements of a site and using XPATH to retrieve the links and send them to standard output.

 Additional Features: